RamyaRamaiah/Employee-Attrition-Analysis/README.md

 5. Created measure for needs and used them for creating visuals in PowerBI.
 6. Got the final report reviewed by the mentor in review meeting.

+## Conclusion

+* Attrition Rate for all Departments is High 50.21%
+* Monthly New Hire Vs Attrition Rate Is Linearly Increasing.
+* Attrition rate does not vary much between different Departments, Job Role and Education Field.

+## Final Result

+#### Report